-In this section we break down some more of the key considerations in choosing the right trout fly rod for you including type of flies you are casting, typical length of cast, rod and line weight, line type and rod length.
+In this section, we break down some more of the key considerations in choosing the right trout fly rod for you, including the type of flies you are casting, the typical length of cast, rod and line weight, line type, and rod length.

-The best fly rod for trout for you will be heavily dependent on the types of flies you fish.
+The best fly rod for trout will depend heavily on the types of flies you fish.
 Your fly rod has a big impact on how it presents certain flies.